 Wes Anderson’s ability to filter the day-to-day through his funhouse mind and make happiness not so much the subject of our lives as the punchline has always made his work seem like the passing of a childhood summer.
 So of all his films, Moonrise Kingdom sets itself up to be the most iconic, being most about the mood that Anderson finds in anything.
-On Pay-Per-View, this film would be about two eighty-year-old lovers escaping hospice together and would probably star Maggie Smith and Albert Finney; in Red Boxes everywhere, it would be the twenty-year-old version with Kirsten Stewart and whoever would be willing to do it with her.
+On Pay-Per-View, this film would be about two eighty-year-old lovers escaping hospice together and would probably star Maggie Smith and Albert Finney.
 But Anderson casts his lovers at the age of twelve.
 And that is his special magic.

 Newcomers Kara Hayward and Jared Gilman play Suzy and Sam, who met each other at a play and became pen pals.
 Their decision to run away together is mutual and absolute, told in a flurried flashback where their letters finish each other’s sentences.
 Even when confronted with an unofficial marriage, their devotion to each other is shamelessly certain.

-As a counterpoint to their version of love, a gaggle of adults stage an absurd search party involving Sam’s entire Boy Scout troop, motorcycles, bows and arrows, boats, and a little hunting dog named Snoopy.
+As a counterpoint to their version of love, a gaggle of adults stages an absurd search party involving Sam’s entire Boy Scout troop, motorcycles, bows and arrows, boats, and a little hunting dog named Snoopy.
 “Was he a good dog?”
 Suzy asks after Snoopy is accidentally kabobbed by a stray arrow.
 “Who’s to say?”
 Sam replies.
-They (and Anderson) are not questing after philosophical reasoning, by judging society or their parents (or even Snoopy).
-Their escape is frantic and momentary, as if the very next summer they might get old enough to start worrying and forget why it was so important to run away from the world together.
+They (and Anderson) aren't judging anyone by escaping from them -- they don't even know what to think of Snoopy, about whom the audience feels more than they do.
+Their escape is frantic and momentary, as if the very next summer they might get old enough to start worrying and forget why it was so important to run away from the world in the first place.
+There's no time for judgment.

-In the scout master, or the island patrol captain, or the scout’s commander-in-chief, or Suzy’s mom, tremulous adulthood leads its caring assault on their attempt at forbidden freedom.
-It’s a reminder why their quest is so essential, as they French kiss against a setting sun or pitch an innocent little camp on an inlet that may soon be swallowed by the oncoming storm.
+In the scoutmaster, or the island patrol captain, or the scout’s commander-in-chief, or Suzy’s mom, tremulous adulthood leads a caring assault on their attempt at forbidden freedom.
+It’s a reminder why their quest is so essential, as they French-kiss against a setting sun or pitch an innocent little camp on an inlet that may soon be swallowed by the oncoming storm.
 The plight of Sam and Suzy’s love resonates deeper than two kids dancing on the beach in their underwear has any right to.

 I haven’t named the rest of the cast because it makes it seem like a different movie, like Anderson was waiting in a car outside a Tarantino casting, ready to pounce.
 Edward Norton plays the scoutmaster, who worries over Sam and the rest of his boys, saying things like “Jiminy Christmas” as though he hadn’t noticed that no one says that anymore.
 Anderson helps Bruce Willis find that forlornness that he has in him when someone helps him look for it; as the raw, weathered boat captain, in Moonrise Kingdom he has the sadness that Willis buries inside of wit whenever someone else asks him to play a confident person.
-It’s what has always made him perfect to stop doing terrible Die Hard movies someday, if he ever loved himself enough, and this is probably the first time I’ve seen that version of him since Unbreakable.
-He’s sleeping with Suzy’s mom, played by Frances McDormand, who’s perfectly suited to acting like her vices are everyone else’s fault.
+It’s what has always made him perfect to stop doing terrible Die Hard movies someday, if he ever loved himself enough (this is probably the first time I’ve seen that version of him since Unbreakable).
+He’s sleeping with Suzy’s mom, played by Frances McDormand, whose confident titter (confident enough to seem accidental) makes her perfectly suited to acting like her vices are everyone else’s fault.
 If I had a problem with this movie, it might be that even in the midst of all these gems, I want more McDormand.
 Harvey Keitel is preposterous as the scout general.
 Tilda Swinton wafts in and out with a snide fuss as a character called Social Services.

 No one in film today matches Anderson's particular stone-faced glee (Buster Keaton was the king of it, once), whose shifts in perspective and coolly comic fixed angles make all his films bounce like a Shostakovich waltz.
 With Moonrise Kingdom, he makes not a parody of love, but a parody of other’s intentions to make them.
-As others resurrect geezers out of hospice or thrust randy teens into a situation where romance is inevitable, Anderson sends children out into their innocent wildernesses and for a couple hours gives us their point-of-view shot on all our lives.
-The world of romance movies is rather like a rambling Fugue, isn’t it, with all its parts and blends and balances.
+As others resurrect geezers out of hospice or thrust randy teens into a situation where romance is inevitable, Anderson sends children out into their innocent wildernesses and for a couple of hours gives us their point-of-view shot on all our lives.
+The world of romance movies is kind of like a rambling Fugue after all, with all its parts and blends and balances.
 There have been films about possibly every section of its orchestra by itself.
 After seeing Moonrise Kingdom, I can’t shake the feeling that Anderson may have just given us the melody.

 Image is a screenshot from the film.